rollieolie/ReconFlow/README.md

 <p align="left">
   <B>Warning: Not for illeagal use.
 Don't be that person!!
-Get paid for being awesome legally
+Get paid for being awesome legally.
 The code is not perfect, just like me or you.
 Feel free to modify the code when you clone it.
 This is a bash script with a little Python3.
     </B>